rdmelzer/lfs_macos/README.md

 ## Layers and design

-The implementation is in C++ and uses the following hierarchical structure:
+The implementation uses the following hierarchical structure:

 ### 1. Flash Layer

 A layer which emulates flash memory.
 Contained in flash.c and flash.h.
-Provided by instructor.

 ### 2. Log Layer